kmalloy24/kylemalloy.com/hugo-files/content/_index.md

 {{< /typeit >}}
 {{< /alert >}} -->

-I work with private firms and public agencies to provide civil engineering design services for roadway and land development projects 👷🏼‍♂️
+Hi 👋🏼 my name is Kyle 👷🏼‍♂️

+I have extensive experience as a civil engineer using AutoCAD Civil 3D for design in both land development and roadway projects.
+I've been through each stage of the project lifecycle many times over, and pair my technical skills with excellent organizational and communication skills.

+I'm currently working on building software for civil engineers at {{< icon "civsoft" >}}[CivSoft](civsoft.app) -- which I co-founded with my wife, Chandler.

-If you are interested in working together you can find more info [here]({{< ref "hire-me" >}}), and schedule a time to meet 👇🏼
+If you are interested in working together please schedule a time to meet here 👇🏼

 {{< button href="https://calendly.com/kyle-malloy/meeting" target="_self" >}}
 📆 Schedule a Meeting
 {{< /button >}}

+I look forward to hearing from you!